ka-zuumi/vesicle-HMM-analysis/README.md

   It is our hope that this step-by-step guide can help others analyze these difficult-to-visualize spherical domains with the power of hidden Markov state models

+[^1]: Sodt, A. J., Sandar, M. L., Gawrisch, K., Pastor, R. W., & Lyman, E. (2014).
+The molecular structure of the liquid-ordered phase of lipid bilayers.
+Journal of the American Chemical Society, 136(2), 725-732.
+[^2]: Rabiner, L. R. (1989).
+A tutorial on hidden Markov models and selected applications in speech recognition.
+Proceedings of the IEEE, 77(2), 257-286.